-Site C is located near the end of the B Road just below the 920 mill/concentrator facilities.
+Site C is located near the end of the B Road just below the 920 Mill/concentrator facilities.
 The site received producton rock in 1987 and 1988 and currently contains approximately 50,000 cubic yards of material.
 The 860 safety building and assay lab have been constructed on this site.

-Results of ABA analyses (Figures 2.3 and 2.4) show that four of five samples are potentially acid generating.
-However the pH of the site's drainage remains near-neutral.
+Results of ABA analyses in 2004 showed that four of the five samples were potentially acid generating (KGCMC, 2005).
+However the pH of the site's drainage remained near-neutral.
 During construction of the assay lab, glacial till from Site 23 was placed over much of the exposed production rock.
 The Site 23 material is not potentially acid generating and reduces exposure of the covered production rock to precipitation and oxygen.
 A network of drains and catchments diverts surface water away from the production rock.
-Flow from the production rock is low (generally less than 1 gpm), remains near-neutral and has moderate sulfate, zinc, cadmium and iron concentrations.
+Flow from the production rock is low (generally less than 1 gpm), remains near-neutral, has elevated manganese concentrations, and has moderate sulfate, zinc, cadmium and iron concentrations,

-Sporatic fluctuations in lead concentrations in Greens Creek below Site C may be related to sediments contributed from the storm water ditch that sheds water from the B Road between the 920 area and Site C. To improve containment of sediments and decrease the potential for metal loading to the environment, upper Pond C flow was diverted to lower Pond C, road ditch sediments from the 920 to the Pond C area were removed, and a swale was constructed at the 920 in 2004.
-Projected plans for Site C in 2005 include removal of oxidizing materials from the Mill backslope upper road and modification of the storm water collection systems.
-Additionally, a pump-back system is being planned for the Pond C waters similar to that KGCMC installed at Pond D.
+Sporatic fluctuations in lead concentrations in Greens Creek below Site C may be related to sediments contributed from the storm water ditch that sheds water from the B Road between the 920 area and Site C. An EMS objective and target project was developed in 2004 for Site C to improve containment of sediments and decrease the potential for metal loading to the environment.
+Work items accomplished in 2004 included diversion of upper Pond C flow to lower Pond C, removal of road ditch sediments with enhanced sediment controls installed in this area, and construction of a swale at the 920.
+In 2005, oxidizing materials were removed from the Mill backslope upper road (see Section 2.4 above).
+Additionally, a pump-back system similar to that at Pond D will be designed and installed for the Pond C waters in 2006.